ivangfr/springboot-jpa-studies/jpa-batch/README.md

 - append `&rewriteBatchedStatements=true` to `spring.datasource.url`

-- it is used `saveAll` to save entities
+- use `saveAll` to save entities
 ```
 <S extends T> List<S> saveAll(Iterable<S> entities);
 ```

-- it is used `deleteInBatch` to delete entities
+- use `deleteInBatch` to delete entities
 ```
 void deleteInBatch(Iterable<T> entities);
 ```

-### How to check whether it is working
+### How to check whether it is working or not

 #### Enable MySQL logs